-The TV’s screen contains a glossy finish and feature Samsung’s Ultra Clear Panel technology which enhances contrast and reduces reflection.
+The TV’s screen contains a glossy finish and features Samsung’s Ultra Clear Panel technology which enhances contrast and reduces reflection.
 The screen is illuminated with edge-lit LED backlighting.

 I was surprised to see that the back of the display contained a glossy black surface instead of the usual matt gray/black finish.
 This gives the set a move high-end look in my opinion.
-However, this updated look will most likely go unnoticed since most installation of this TV will either be wall mounted or sitting on a cabinet with its back panel close to a wall.
+However, this updated look will most likely go unnoticed since most installations of this TV will either be wall-mounted or sitting on a cabinet with its back panel close to a wall.

 The design of the stand (feet) on the 8 Series is not of the traditional “Y” or “T” shape center-mounted design that Samsung typically uses on its higher-end models; instead, these models have what Samsung calls a “Branch Shape” stand.
 This design uses two separate feet that are mounted at the bottom and ends of the display panel.

-This new design provides very good stability for the display panel, as I discovered, when I gently rocked the TV back and forth from the top edge.
-This greatly reduces the chance of any accidental TV tip-over.
+This new design provides very good stability for the display panel, as I discovered when I gently rocked the TV back and forth from the top edge.
+This greatly reduces the chance of any accidental TV tip-overs.

 Remote Control – The Smart Touch remote has been redesigned for 2016.
-Its size is still very compact and fit comfortably in my hand.
+Its size is still very compact and fits comfortably in my hand.
 Its keypad layout has changed, yet still contains a minimal amount of buttons.
-In general, I found the remote easy to use, and was able to access the TV’s menus’ without any issues.
+In general, I found the remote easy to use and was able to access the TV’s menus’ without any issues.

 However, I do have a gripe about the remote’s functionality – when using the “Volume” or “Channel” buttons, you have to use an upward or downward push motion to change either of these two functions.
 Initially, I found this to be a bit awkward during use and definitely would have preferred the typical button press to control these functions.

 The remote features voice control using its built-in microphone and allows your voice to control certain functions of the TV such as turning the TV on and off, navigating menus and to access your favorite smart TV content.